bds-ailab/shaman/docs/bbo/heuristics.md

 ### Parent selections

-While various techniques exist for selecting the parents, <code>BBO</code> implements two possible methods:
+While various techniques exist to select the parents, <code>BBO</code> implements two possible methods:

 * **Probabilistic pick/Roulette Wheel selection**: it consists in picking out the fittest parametrization according to a random law proportional to their fitness value.